Rules of ethics for pension committee members

-The pension committee operating rules must include ethics rules.
-They are required so that the members act with integrity and responsibly at all times.
+The pension committee's operating rules must include rules of ethics.
+They are required so that the members act responsibly and with integrity at all times.
 They generally cover the following:

-- The confidentiality of information concerning the plan and its administration (e.g., the conditions under which the committee members or other people can consult the information)
+- The confidentiality of information concerning the plan and its administration (e.g., the conditions under which the committee members or other persons can consult the information)

 A helpful example...